Visualizing Collaboration: Video Production and Decolonial Curation between the Museum and the University

 Viviane Gosselin: If I hadn’t worked with you, Kate, on the All Together Now exhibition where your students did amazing pieces featuring private collectors and their collections, I don’t think I would have been keen to work on the Haida Now videos with students; I would have hired a filmmaker.
 But the trust was there and I was familiar with the sort of progression from very rough work to polished pieces.
 To your point, Kate, we have to pick the best people for each project.
 MOV, as an organisation, is still relatively new at developing projects driven and informed by Indigenous voices and so developing new relationships with Indigenous curators, artists and communities and at the same time extending this access to students, is delicate business.
 So on our side, working with film students instead of professional filmmakers is not just about saving costs.
 It’s about creating opportunities for meaningful exchanges between the next generation of professionals in the cultural sector and Indigenous artists and communities.
 These students, who didn’t know much about Haida culture, but were keen and interested, and who happened to study in a field that could help us extend our messaging became makers and contributors of the project.
 This is the ultimate form of participation if you want, right?

-It struck me when working on this project that for some, perhaps most students, this was going to be their first time meeting and talking with Indigenous people.
+It struck me when working on this project that for some students, this was going to be their first time meeting and talking with Indigenous people.
 They also created films that are seen by members of the public who may have never had the opportunity to meet and talk with Indigenous people.
 In terms of what these films bring to the table: they underscore the notion of Indigenous self-representation.
 Visitors get to see Haida artists talk about their work and their connections to belongings at MOV.

 Video 5.
 Haida Now: Our Past Builds Our Future: Latash-Maurice Nahanee and Bill Angelbeck, 2018, film by Davin Yeung, Ricky Chen, Snow Liu, and Wendy Parng.